azhou4847/US-Weather-Dashboard/README.md

 Submitted by: **Annie Zhou**

 This is a weather dashboard that includes a weekly forecast of weather data and visualization and can be customized by city.
-This was made using ReactJs and WeatherBit API.
+This was made using Javascript (ReactJs), HTML/CSS, and WeatherBit API.

 ## Required Features